balanced/balanced.github.com/_posts/2013-02-21-fraud-data.md

 ##4 "Bad for fraudsters, neutral on UX"

 Chargebacks happen due to different reasons and each type needs different approach.
 The premise for all fraud prevention is simple - "How do I create practices that makes it hard for fraudsters to operate *and* does *not* create a poor user experience for legitimate customers/users"?
 You could go ahead and collect blood sample for every seller in your marketplace.
 I pretty much guarantee zero fraud this case - because you will have zero transactions.
-What you really need is a middle ground - "Bad for fraudsters, neutral on UX"
+What you really need is a middle ground - "Bad for fraudsters, neutral on UX."
+Think of it like a [high-pass filter](http://en.wikipedia.org/wiki/High-pass_filter): You want legitimate users to pass through your fraud system unaffected, while filtering out the fraudsters.

 ###4.1 Misunderstanding - Customer genuinely does not recognize the charge.